Olaheavy2021/registrationApp/README.md

   - Run the unit tests in the project `coverage run manage.py test`
   - Generate coverage report in the Terminal `coverage report`
   - Generate HTML coverage report `coverage html`
+## Additional Features Implemented
+- Implemented additional model (Job) to store graduate job information
+- Users can reset password
+- Implemented Django REST framework to create RESTful API
+- Made use of Azure Functions to fetch Graduate Job Listings from an external API, store them in the database and also delete them daily
+- Integrated with Google API to fetch list and details of books based on user search.